SAP-samples/upscale-commerce-open-payment-integration/postman/klarna/iframe/README.md

 ## Testing
 If all the above setup is complete, please follow the steps below to test your new custom component!

-1. Download the app
+1. Download the app.

-2. Extract the contents of the zip
+2. Extract the contents of the zip.

 3. Access the project root in terminal and run:
    ```